Blizihguh/Blizihguh.github.io/_pages/board-games/fata-rabu.md

 layout: page
 title: Fata Morgana Love Letter
 permalink: /board-games/fata-rabu/
+description: A reskin of the classic card game Love Letter, themed around the classic video game The House in Fata Morgana.
+embedimage: /img/embeds/fata-rabu.png
 ---

 <a href="https://store.steampowered.com/app/303310/The_House_in_Fata_Morgana/">The House in Fata Morgana</a> is the greatest visual novel of all time.
 If you haven't played it, you should play it; if you have played it, you should probably play it again.
 But when you're not busy playing it, you can instead play this Love Letter reskin based on it!